Non-Fiction Advanced Film Production Pitch Packet

-If any faculty member knows of any other reason for specific students not to be involved on capstone projects, they may need to remove them from the project.
+If any faculty member knows of any other reason for specific students not to be involved on a Non-Fiction AFP project, they may need to remove them from the project.

 CREW CLASS ENROLLMENT:

-All key crew members that work on a capstone project must register for class credit.
-See table below for guidelines.
+All key crew members that work on a Non-Fiction AFP must register for class credit.
+See grid below for guidelines.
 This serves to reward them academically for their efforts, as well as make their crew responsibilities more accountable through a grading process.
-Note that while it is discouraged, key crew members may apply for permission to enroll in credit for multiple capstones (fiction and non) in the same term.
+Note that while it is discouraged, DP, Editor, and Sound Designer may apply for permission to enroll for credit for multiple advanced productions (fiction and non-ficton) in the same term.
 You must receive permission to do this from both your team and the faculty advisor.
 Directors and Producers of Non-Fiction AFPs may not work on a second advanced production simultaneously.

-*Be aware that you will not be able register for 2nd term credit until after project approval at the Greenlight Pitch.
+*Be aware that you will not be able register for 2nd term credit until after project approval at the Faculty Review Pitch.
 This means that those needing to fill credit hours for scholarships, etc must find other ways to do so.

-*Note on Sound Designer and Post Production Sound Designer: if you cannot find someone who can do both, the Post-Production Sound Designer can be a separate person from Production Sound Designer if needs be, though it’s not idea
+*Note on Production Sound and Post-Production Sound Mixer: if you cannot find someone who can do both, the Post-Production Sound Mixer can be a separate person from Production Sound Designer if needs be, though it’s not ideal.

 To register for 372R/215R credit: